 Use in grass

 Many people want to start their meadow in spring.
 If you do, be prepared to water – particularly as our springs have been so dry recently – and make sure the soil has been properly prepared.
 At that time of year it’s difficult to know how many weeds might be lurking on your site.
-There’s also an issue with “vernalization”; many species, most renownedly Rattle, need a prolonged period of cold before they germinate, so if you sow them in spring you won’t see anything until the following year.
-If you’ve decided to do the meadow thing around the time of writing – April – that’s perfect.
+There’s also an issue with “vernalization”; many species, most renownedly Yellow Rattle, need a prolonged period of cold before they germinate.
+If you sow them in spring you won’t see anything until the following year.
 Spend the summer preparing the site and planning and DON’T shoot from the hip.
 Work towards D Day in October, when you want to be looking at bare soil.